PoliticalGraveyard.com

 Burke, James H. — of Chicago, Cook County, Ill.
 Republican.
 Alternate delegate to Republican National Convention from Illinois, 1896.
 Burial location unknown.

 Burke, James Michael — of Louisville, Jefferson County, Ky.
 Democrat.
-Candidate in primary for Kentucky state house of representatives 33rd District, 1973.
+Candidate for Kentucky state house of representatives 33rd District, 1973.
 Still living as of 1973.

 Burke, James T. — of Denver, Colo.
 Republican.
 Alternate delegate to Republican National Convention from Colorado, 1944.
 Presumed deceased.
 Burial location unknown.